The Belfast Christmas Market 2023 is returning this November.

 1. Location

-As is the case with every year, the Belfast Christmas markets 2023 will take place within the grounds of Belfast City Hall at Donegall Square in the city.
+The Belfast Christmas markets 2024 will take place within the grounds of Belfast City Hall at Donegall Square in the heart of the city.

 3. Opening times